Striptik/todoListReact/README.md

 # todoListReact
-Minimalist todo app in react to, with filters.
+Minimalist todo app in react, with filters.